-1. What are adenoids?
+1. What are tonsils and adenoids?

-Adenoids are composed of lymphoid tissue.
-Adenoids are located behind the nose and palate.
-The adenoids act as filters to trap infection, virus, smog, etc. in the upper airway.
-Adenoids are important in fighting infections.
+Tonsils and Adenoids are composed of lymphoid tissue.
+Adenoids are located behind the nose and soft palate.
+Tonsils are found at the back of the throat on either side.
+They produce antibodies that fight nose and throat infections.
+They act as filters to trap infection, virus, smog, etc. in the upper airway.
+Both the adenoids and tonsils are important in fighting infections.

 Tonsils and adenoids become enlarged when bacteria or viruses enter into the airway and come in contact with these glands.
 In children, it is normal for these glands to remain enlarged due to the constant exposure to organisms not previously encountered.
-Enlarged adenoids in and of themselves are not indicative of infection.
+Enlarged adenoids and tonsils in and of themselves are not indicative of infection.
+When the tonsils and adenoids become enlarged for long periods of time, their filter function can be affected.
+They then act more as reservoirs for infection rather than filters.
+This is the most common reason for removal of tonsils and adenoids.